marinsucks/42/README.md

 ## C Projects

+- 🎮 [**cub3D**](https://github.com/42mates/cub3D) - In progress!
+A group project in which [@ku-alexej](https://github.com/ku-alexej) and created a 3D game using raycasting techniques, inspired by the classic game Wolfenstein 3D.

 - 🐚 [**Minishell**](https://github.com/42mates/minishell/) - A group project in which [@ku-alexej](https://github.com/ku-alexej) and I reproduced our own basic reproduction of `bash`.

 - 🍽️ [**Philosophers**](./C.8-Philosophers/) - I handled threads routine: _take a fork_, _eat_, _sleep_, _think_, _die_ - with mutexes, of course !